Chagas disease isn’t well-known in America, but it’s been around for thousands of years. A parasite called Trypanosoma cruzi (T. cruzi) causes it.

 Chagas disease is easiest to treat during the first phase.
 But the lack of symptoms can make it tough to spot early on.

 If you think you have it, your doctor can give you blood tests.
-If the tests show you're infected, you’ll need an EKG test to check for any heart problems.
+If they show you're infected, you’ll need an EKG and other heart tests to check for any heart problems.

 Two drugs can treat the disease: benznidazole (Alunbrig) and nifurtimox (Lampit), which kill the parasite.
 They work well if taken soon after infection.
 The longer someone's had Chagas disease, the less likely the drugs are to work.
 Pregnant women can’t take them, but infected newborns can.